 If a student has been newly or recently admitted and has missed assignments or assessments to generate a complete grade in a given marking period, he/she may receive a grade of NL.
 NL does not have a pass/fail or numeric equivalent.
 Students must be present for less than half of the marking period in order to receive a grade of NL.

-High performing students have achieved Honor Roll each marking period if they have earned either a 3 or 4 in every graded component on their report card, including Academic and Personal Behaviors.
+High performing students have achieved Honor Roll each marking period if they have earned either a 3+ or higher in every graded component on their report card, including Academic and Personal Behaviors.

 Special Student Populations